 Requesting Access-a-Ride Services

-To schedule a trip, call Access-a-Ride Reservations at 303.292.6560, between 8 am and 5 pm, 365 days year-round.
-Reservations may be made from one day to up to three days in advance.
-When scheduling a trip, please be ready to provide:
+To schedule a trip, call Access-a-Ride Reservations at (303) 292-6560, between 8 a.m. and 5 p.m., 365 days year-round.
+Reservations may be made from one day to up to five days in advance.
+When scheduling a trip, please be ready to provide the customer's:

-- Your specific pick-up address including building number, phone and suite numbers, business names and specific pick-up information and landmarks.
-Access-a-Ride cannot schedule trips to bus stops or intersections.
+- Specific pick-up address, including building number, phone and suite numbers, business/building names, specific pick-up information, and landmarks.
+(Access-a-Ride cannot schedule trips to or from bus stops or intersections.)

-- The date and time you wish to be picked up or your appointment time if this is appropriate
+- The requested pick-up date and time or the requested arrival time if this is appropriate

-- The street address of your destination, including building number, phone and suite numbers, business/building names, doctor's names, and specific pick-up information and landmarks
+- The street address of the destination (including building number, phone and suite numbers, business/building names, doctor’s names, and specific pick-up information and landmarks)

-- The pick-up time and location of your return trip if different than the drop off location.
-There must be at least one (1) hour elapsed time between your drop off and pick up times.
+- The pick-up time and location of the return trip if different than the drop off location*

-- If a Personal Care Attendant (PCA) will travel with you
+- Need for a Personal Care Attendant (PCA)

-- If a guest other than your PCA will travel with you (including children)
+- If a guest will travel with the customer (including children)

 Interactive Voice Response Scheduling

 RTD is implementing an Interactive Voice Response (IVR) system for Access-a-Ride and Access-a-Cab customers.
 This is a voice-activated phone tree that allows you to more easily manage trips and confirmations.
 The following information is being provided for information only and is not intended as a comprehensive explanation of each feature.

 INBOUND CALLS (CALLS TO RTD)

 - Passengers may use IVR to check the status of same day trips

 - Passengers may check about trips scheduled for future dates

 - Passengers may cancel trips up to 2 hours prior to the pickup window